-Dale has led many research teams at a national and international level, including those focused on family violence, elder abuse and elder mediation.
-Her most recent research was funded by an ARC-Linkage grant and in-kind contributions from 5 partner agencies and focused on the use of older-person-centred mediation as a strategy to prevent the financial abuse of older people by their family members.
+Dale has led many research teams at a national and international level, including those focused on conflict, mediation, gender, child abuse, domestic and family violence, family law, elder abuse and elder mediation, and she has published the findings of her research in books and peer reviewed journals and presented many papers at national and international conferences.
+Her most recent research was funded by an ARC-Linkage grant and the SA Office for Ageing Well, with in-kind contributions from 5 partner agencies, and focused on the use of older-person-centred mediation as a strategy to prevent the financial abuse of older people by their adult children.

-Dale convened the 6th World Summit of Mediation with Age-Related Issues in Adelaide in 2013, is the convener and Chair of the Elder Mediation Australasian Network (EMAN), which she developed post-Summit, and has developed and maintains a comprehensive resource-rich website for elder mediators, older people and their families (see www.elder-mediation.com.au).
-She is a member of the Board and Certification Committee of the Elder Mediation International Network (EMIN) and has worked with the latter committee to develop international certification standards for elder mediators that are relevant to Australasia.
-Since April 2015 she has delivered many training programs for elder mediators in Australia and New Zealand, which in part meets the EMIN certification requirements.
+Dale convened the 6th World Summit of Mediation with Age-Related Issues in Adelaide in 2013, is the founder and Chair of the Elder Mediation Australasian Network (EMAN), which she developed post-Summit, and has developed and maintains a comprehensive resource-rich website for elder mediators, older people and their families (see www.elder-mediation.com.au).
+She is an ongoing member of the International Board and Certification Committee of the Elder Mediation International Network (EMIN) and has worked with the latter committee to develop international certification standards and a Code of Ethics for elder mediators, relevant to Australasia.
+She is also A Fellow of the Resolution Institute and Chair of the RI Elder Mediation sub-committee.